yk-liu/yk-liu.github.io/info/markdown-syntax.md

 You can mix them like [*this*](https://bit.ly), [`this`](https://bit.ly), **[this](https://bit.ly)**, but not like `[this](https://bit.ly)`.

-== Highlighting is not supported by GFM, but I implemented on this theme. ==
+Highlighting is not supported by GFM, but I implemented on this theme.
+Is is implemented on client-side so I can't demo here.
+Just add two equal signs before and after (no space) the text you want to highlight.
+You can see the source code.

 ~~This is strike through.~~